Model-Based Diffusion Sampling for Predictive Control in Offline Decision Making: Experiments

 Table~\ref{tab:d4rl} shows the average normalized returns on all considered tasks.
 The alternating planner--dynamics sampling yields trajectories that are better aligned with the dataset distribution, leading to improved performance even in unconstrained settings.
 The ranker adds a modest but consistent gain by selecting trajectories more closely matched to task objectives, with the effect most pronounced on domains that require longer-horizon planning such as Kitchen.

-\textbf{Leveraging Random Data for Dynamics Learning:} We consider \texttt{FetchPickAndPlace} environment, where a robotic arm must bring a block to a target location.
-Both models are conditioned on the goal, and ranker picks trajectories by minimum block–goal distance, with success defined as bringing block close enough to the goal position.
-The planner is trained on $1000$ expert demonstrations, while the dynamics model additionally uses trajectories obtained by applying random actions.
+\textbf{Leveraging Random Data for Dynamics Learning:} We consider \texttt{FetchPickAndPlace} task, where a robot arm must bring a block to a target location, with success defined as bringing block close enough to the goal position.
+Models are conditioned on the goal, and ranker picks trajectories by minimum block–goal distance.
+The planner is trained on $1000$ expert demonstrations, while the dynamics model uses additional trajectories obtained by applying random actions.

 Table~\ref{tab:fetch} reports success rates.
 Adding random trajectories for dynamics training improves performance, even though the planner relies solely on expert data.
 This demonstrates a key benefit of our compositional framework: while training planners require high-quality data, the dynamics model can effectively exploit inexpensive random data to enhance feasibility and performance. \changes{Additionally, we evaluate D-MPC under the same setting.
 For a fair comparison, we train its planner and dynamics models following the original formulation~\citep{zhou2025diffusion}, using architectures comparable to ours.
 We find that adding more data does not improve D-MPC’s performance, as its dynamics model is applied only after planning for candidate filtering and does not influence action proposals.
 Consequently, a better dynamics model merely refines selection rather than generation.
 In contrast, MPDiffuser incorporates the dynamics model directly into the sampling process, allowing its improvements to immediately enhance the quality of generated trajectories.}